Discover more from America Transformation Project

 Core values topics - #RebalancePartySystem and #DemocracyPlus

-In technology consulting, ‘legacy’ means older system.
+In technology consulting, ‘legacy’ means an older system.
 Legacy systems, after many years, have defects.

 America’s political system is one of the oldest legacy systems on the planet.
 Its primary defect is an inability to manage changes between political ideologies and voter core values.
 The result is an unbalanced two-party system with extremely disruptive behavior.